Zapier is a third-party service that sends the information about actions made in Productive to other apps you are using.

 Go to Settings > Organization Integrations

-Find Zapier and click Accept the invite to start using the integration
+Find Zapier and click Search for Productive to start using the integration

 This will take you to the following screen, where you need to log into your Zapier account to proceed with creating integrations with other apps.